Tuesday, February 26, 2013

 The Hero's Tale

-But that there are so many stories that I don't know about, so many heroes whose good deeds go unnoticed.
-I think it is harder to define courage than its opposite, cowardice, for bravery is a complicated thing.
-Still, I find it ironic that for a trait so universally valued, courage and heroism are not universally displayed.
-Why aren't there more heroes if we so admire the trait?
-Leaving aside dramatic and unusual circumstances that aren't part of most everyday experiences, I would argue that heroism involves more than conscious choice.
-I think some people are simply made differently, are hard-wired to take more risks and to be braver than others.
-I'm not saying that nurture can't overcome nature, or that biology is destiny.
-But social science research has shown us that there are personality factors (a strong sense of autonomy, higher level of risk-taking, strong valuation of social responsibility, limited tolerance for authoritarianism, and strong empathic and altruistic moral reasoning levels) that are correlated with heroism.
+Why aren't there more heroes if society so admires the trait?
+There are, I suppose, only so many dramatic and unusual circumstances that allow individuals to rise to their personal heroic ceilings. but social science research has shown us that there are personality factors (a strong sense of autonomy, higher level of risk-taking, strong valuation of social responsibility, limited tolerance for authoritarianism, and strong empathic and altruistic moral reasoning levels) that are correlated with heroism.
 I think some people have those qualities in more abundance than others, and display them more readily.
-The read of us are left to be inspired, and to aspire.

 We like to think big with our heroes, so chronicles abound with stories of the leaders and warriors who have made an indelible mark on history.
-During the hullabaloo that characterized the turn of the century, back when we were partying like it was 1999 (which wasn't hard to do since it WAS 1999), news outlets abounded with lists of 20th century heroes and icons.
-There were the predictable laudable politicians, military and civil rights leaders, sports figures and record-setters.
-But there were also shout-outs given to scientists, teachers, and ordinary laborers; to individuals who lived with physical and psychological obstacles; and to poets and writers and musicians and artists who pushed the edges of our collective expression and perception.
-Thank goodness for that, because I find that the older I get, the less I am drawn to the stories of those who have achieved the most and the more I am drawn to those whose quieter, smaller stories have the most to teach.
+But I find that the older I get, the less I am drawn to the stories of those who have achieved the most and the more I am drawn to those whose quieter, smaller stories have the most to teach.

 I suppose any school-girl essay on the nature of heroism is bound to reach this same point of lauding unknown, unsung heroes.
 But aside from being prompted by my daughter's essay topic, I have an especial reason for thinking about this concept.